l16cn/modular-faculty-template/README.md

     + `list_publications.tex`: list of presentations module for CV
     + `research_opening.tex`: opening paragraph module used by both the cover letter and the research statement
     + `research_topic.tex`: proposed research topic module

+## Log

+#### 2020-12-21

+- [Modular Faculty Template](https://www.overleaf.com/latex/templates/modular-faculty-template/ypdtgsfsshkw) is now available as an Overleaf template
+- This README is the new default main file